-Making the Most of User-Generated Content
+6 Ways to Make the Most of User-Generated Content

-The rise of mobile technology has allowed users to play an active role in gathering, evaluating, and sharing information online.
-Social media platforms continue to provide space for consumers to communicate and discuss purchasing experiences more freely and openly than ever before.
-User-generated content (UGC) comes in all shapes and sizes: reviews, blogs, videos, Facebook posts, tweets, and more.
+Social media platforms constantly provide space for consumers to communicate and discuss purchasing experiences more freely and openly than ever before.
+User-generated content [UGC] comes in all shapes and sizes.
+For example:

 Now more than ever, user-generated content should be an integral part of a brand’s marketing strategy.

-User-generated content empowers audiences and has the potential to not only build a customer base from social campaigns, but also provide businesses with key insights to improve brand reputation.
-With all of this potential data on multiple networks, how can businesses leverage these conversations and make the most of user-generated content?
+UGC empowers audiences and can build a customer base from social campaigns and provide businesses with critical insights to improve brand reputation.
+With all this potential data on multiple networks, how can companies leverage these conversations and get the maximum benefit from UGC?
+Keep reading for six ways to make the most of user-generated content.

-Understanding the Value of the Conversation
+Understanding the value of the conversation.

 With consumers more likely to trust the opinions of real people over brands, understanding the value of these conversations and the insight they provide is crucial to the success of your business.

 You’ll find even more members of your audience – both detractors and potential customers – and garner a more thorough understanding of your brand’s reputation.
 What are your current customers saying?
 Conversely, what are they not saying?
 From there, you’ll be able to strategize areas of improvement and anticipate potential gaps or blind spots in your existing marketing strategy.

 Campaigns are a fun, creative way to engage with fans, learn a little bit more about your customer base, and attract new business.
-Photo and photo caption contents, polls, sweepstakes, and video submissions are all examples of social campaigns developed with your users at the heart of the concept.
+Photo and photo caption contents, polls, sweepstakes, and video submissions are examples of social campaigns developed with your users at the heart of the concept.

 Does the idea of starting a campaign seem daunting?
 There are plenty of user-friendly tools that will help manage your campaign, but here are some of our favorites: